fecgov/fecfile-web-api/django-backend/fecfiler/mock_openfec/README.md

 # Local Development

-`MOCK_OPENFEC` is set to `REDIS` in the docker-compose.yml already, and the Dockerfile runs the load_committee_data command, so nothing is needed to use what's in committee_accounts.json.
+`MOCK_OPENFEC` is set to `REDIS` in the docker-compose.yml already, and the Dockerfile runs the load_committee_data and load_committee_details commands, so nothing is needed to use what's in committee_data.json and committee_details.json.

-If you want to change the data in the redis cache, you can modify `fecfiler/mock_openfec/management/commands/committee_data.json`, then from your docker instance's shell (I use `docker exec -it fecfile-api /bin/bash`) call `python manage.py load_committee_data`.
+If you want to change the COMMITTEE_DATA in the redis cache, you can modify `fecfiler/mock_openfec/management/commands/committee_data.json`, then from your docker instance's shell (I use `docker exec -it fecfile-api /bin/bash`) call `python manage.py load_committee_data`.
 This will load whatever you have in committee_data.json into redis to be used in this module

+If you want to change the COMMITTEE_DETAILS in the redis cache, you can modify `fecfiler/mock_openfec/management/commands/committee_details.json`, then from your docker instance's shell (I use `docker exec -it fecfile-api /bin/bash`) call `python manage.py load_committee_details`.
+This will load whatever you have in committee_details.json into redis to be used in this module

 # Deployed Instances